Not all life hacks are created equal. Some you may only use one time to help you fix a setting on your phone or computer.

 4. Set arrival and departure times in Google Maps

-In a recent update, Google Maps began letting you set either a depart time or an arrival time.
-By setting a depart time, you’ll get an estimate of when you should arrive for an appointment.
+Google Maps lets you set either a departure time or an arrival time.
+By setting a departure time, you’ll get an estimate of when you should arrive for an appointment.

 By setting an arrival time, you receive an estimate on when you should leave your current location to make it to the next meeting.